bayesiandemography/marital/README.md

 An R package with data required for creating a demographic account for marriage in China, 1990--2015.

-The raw data is sourced from the UN and the National Bureau of Statisics of China.
+The raw data is sourced from the UN and the National Bureau of Statistics of China.

 Pacakge **marital** can be installed from GitHub using
 ``` r